 - How do I get my welcome pack?

 - Welcome pack pdf’s are emailed to the family immediately upon registration at our premier summer cooking program.
-Nothing else is sent to you, and nothing is ever sent through the USPS snail mail.
+Nothing is ever sent through the USPS snail mail.

 - How well supervised are campusNYC students?

 - Safety is our top priority!
 We are living in NYC, and so we must keep our eye on our students at all times.
 Additional staff are hired as necessary during travel times, we have strict buddy-group rules, and we work closely with the students to bring them up to speed as to what is expected in terms of behavior and actions throughout the day.
 Nothing comes before student safety, in the kitchen, in the subway, on our trips, or anywhere else.